What is an eyelid reduction?

 Dr David Sharp is a qualified plastic surgeon with a special interest in reconstructive and cosmetic plastic surgery, including facial surgery.
 His personalised approach means that you receive plenty of pre operative time with him to discuss your specific body goals and any questions - and post operative support that goes above and beyond to ensure you are assisted through the recovery phase of your surgery.

 It’s normal to feel both nervous - and an excited sense of anticipation - when planning your blepharoplasty surgery.
 Making a decision based upon how quickly you can get it done - or getting the cheapest ‘deal’ on your surgery - is not the best criteria to use when choosing your surgeon.
-Investigate your surgeon’s credentials, consult at least two surgeons and make a decision based upon the doctor that you feel most comfortable moving forward with.
+Investigate your surgeon’s credentials, consult at least two surgeons and make a decision based on the doctor that you feel most comfortable moving forward with.

 What kind of anaesthetic will I have for a blepharoplasty?